-- LM-11.1.9 Bahraini conventional bank licensees are required to submit their "solo" LCR to the CBB within 7 calendar days following the month end, and their consolidated LCR within 14 calendar days following the month end. - LM-11.1.10 In cases where the LCR falls, or is expected to fall, below 100 percent, Bahraini conventional bank licensees must immediately notify the CBB, report the reasons for the breach or potential breach and present a plan showing the measures they intend to take to restore the LCR ratio.
+- LM-11.1.9 Bahraini Islamic bank licensees are required to submit their "solo" LCR to the CBB within 7 calendar days following the month end, and their consolidated LCR within 14 calendar days following the month end (as required under Section BR-4.3). - LM-11.1.10 In cases where the LCR falls, or is expected to fall, below 100 percent, Bahraini Islamic bank licensees must immediately notify the CBB, report the reasons for the breach or potential breach and present a plan showing the measures they intend to take to restore the LCR ratio.

-The stress scenarios assumed in these requirements must be viewed as a minimum supervisory requirement for Bahraini conventional bank licensees.
+The stress scenarios assumed in these requirements must be viewed as a minimum supervisory requirement for Bahraini Islamic bank licensees.
 Banks must construct their own scenarios proportionate to their size, business model and complexity of operations, to assess the level of liquidity they must hold over and above this minimum level.
-These 1nternal stress scenarios must incorporate time horizons longer than the one mandated by the requirements mentioned in this section.
+These Internal stress scenarios must incorporate time horizons longer than the one mandated by the requirements mentioned in this section.

-2 Bahraini conventional bank licensees must disclose the information on the LCR concurrently with the publication of their quarterly and year-end financial statements.
+Bahraini Islamic bank licensees must disclose the information on the LCR concurrently with the publication of their quarterly and year-end financial statements.
 The LCR must be presented as simple averages of daily LCRs over the current and previous period.